canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 }
 ```

-- `import()` resolves with a module object - `module.default` is the component constructor.
+- `import()` resolves with a module object - `module.default` is the element constructor.
-- Components can be [can-component#Programmaticallyinstantiatingacomponent instantiated programmatically] using `new ComponentConstructor()`.
+- Elements can be instantiated programmatically using `new ElementConstructor()`.

 ### How to verify it works

-You can check the devtools Elements Panel for the correct component on each page:
+You can check the devtools Elements Panel for the correct element on each page:

 - `#!search` -> `<character-search-page>`
 - `#!list` -> `<character-list-page>`